aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/ketuvim/megillot/eikhah/the-book-of-lamentations-chantable-english-translation-with-trope-by-len-fellman.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
-<sup>22-24</sup>&nbsp;The kindness of the Lord has not
+<sup>22-24</sup>&nbsp;The kindness of the Lord has not ended&#x2197;,
-ended&#x2197;, His mercies not exhausted.
+His mercies not exhausted.
-They are new every morning↑.
+They are new every morning.
-Raba emunatecha.
+<em>Raba emunatecha</em>.
 “My portion is God”, says my soul&#x2198;, thus do I hope in Him.
 </div></td></tr>